-Rosemary No Knead Skillet Bread – Delicious and easy, this loaf bakes up quickly.
+Rosemary No Knead Skillet Bread – Delicious and easy, homemade loaf bakes up quick in cast iron pan.
 Fresh, simple – olive oil, rosemary, and seasoning for the perfect rise yeast bread in a skillet.

 Look at this tasty bread!
 My herb garden is going strong.
 Stronger than I expected.
 I’ve got lots of delicious rosemary, basil, lemon sage and more.
 And honestly, I need to know what to do with it all.
 I know I can dry it at the end of the year but I really want to find more ways to incorporate these fragrant beautiful herbs into all our dishes.

 So rosemary bread is a perfect way to do that.
 This stuff is loaded with flavor.
 It bakes up beautifully in my skillet and is the perfect side or start to any meal.

 You can eat this with something as simple as hot dogs or spaghetti or something as elegant as filet mignon or lobster tail.
 I promise you there won’t be complaints!

 Make the dough and let it rise in a bowl.
 Transfer it to a greased skillet and let it rise again.
 Mark it with an x and drizzle on some olive oil.